Reece Udinski: Maryland

 On January 24, 2021, Udinski committed to Maryland despite Tagovailoa returning as the starter.
 In his redshirt senior season, he would appear in five games for the Terrapins, making his FBS debut against FCS opponent Howard in week two.
 He completed all five of his pass attempts for 73 yards and a touchdown.
-He would make his next appearance in relief during the teams' 14–51 loss to Iowa.
+He would make his next appearance in relief during the team's 14–51 loss to Iowa.
 He went five of eight for seventeen yards and an interception.
 He would throw one incompletion against Penn State before throwing one pass for ten yards in the New Era Pinstripe Bowl win over Virginia Tech.
 On December 30, 2021, Udinski entered the transfer portal for a second time.

 Richmond

 On January 3, 2022, Udinski transferred to Richmond.
 In his graduate season, he was named to the Walter Payton Award Watch List.
 He made his debut for Richmond against Virginia, where he went 23 of 34 for 160 yards and a touchdown.
 He would lead the team to a three game win streak against Saint Francis 31–21, Lehigh 30–6, and Stony Brook 51–7.
 In each of those games he threw for over 200 yards and two touchdowns, with a high of 357 yards and five touchdowns against Stony Brook.
 The win streak came to an end in a double overtime game against No. 23 Elon, Udinski threw for a season-high 383 yards while also tallying on two touchdown passes in the 27–30 loss.
 He led the team to a second win streak while they beat No. 17 Villanova 20–10, Hampton 41–10, Maine 31–21, No. 17 New Hampshire 40–34, and No. 17 Delaware 21–13.
 The team climbed to No. 11 ranked heading into their game against William & Mary.
 The win streak would come to an end against the Tribe, as Udinski's 277 yards and two touchdowns were not enough, they finished the final week of the season losing 26–37.
 The team still earned a spot in the playoffs with a 9–2 record.
 The team faced PFL opponent Davidson in the first round.
-He went 28 of 31 for 246 yards and two touchdowns in the teams 41–0 win.
+He went 28 of 31 for 246 yards and two touchdowns in the team's 41–0 win.
 The team would meet No. 2 Sacramento State in the second round.
 Udinski went 21 of 39 for 216 yards, three touchdowns, and an interception in the team's 31–38 loss.
 Heading into the fourth quarter Richmond was up by seven, but could not score or stop the Hornets as they were outscored fourteen to nothing in the final quarter.